umutozd/sample-slack-bot/README.md

 4. Go to `Interactivity & Shortcuts` and after enabling it, add the following request URL: `<your-ngrok-url>/slack/interactive`

 ## Deployment
-Go to `Manage Distribution` page of you bot's configuration page and click on the `Add to Slack` button, which will redirect you to a consent page where you are asked for permission by Slack and to which workspace you want to install the bot.
+Go to `Manage Distribution` page of your bot's configuration page and click on the `Add to Slack` button, which will redirect you to a consent page where you are asked for permission by Slack and to which workspace you want to install the bot.
 Once done, you will be redirected to the installed app's `About` tab.
 That's it!